mlittl/dev.na.bambora.com/source/docs/guides/batch_payment/batch.md

 If you have a partner account with us, you can specify the sub-merchant account on which to process the batched transactions.

-- Authorize the API request as by passing your ISV parent merchant ID and API passcode in the Authorization header.
+- Authorize the API request by passing your ISV parent merchant ID and API passcode in the Authorization header.
 - Specify in the body the sub-merchant account id that you want to upload the batch on behalf of.

 ## Request format